-The views of Thomas Robert Malthus (1766-1834) on population, first published in his Essay on the Principle of Population, 1798, continue to be hotly debated, either acclaimed or opposed, as do his views on microeconomics.
-There is also a widely held view that his macroeconomics lacks coherence and is more a collection of isolated jottings.
-This book challenges this assumption by presenting textual evidence that Malthus’ macroeconomics constitutes a significant system of thought with considerable academic merit.
+The views of Thomas Robert Malthus (1766–1834) on population, first published in his Essay on the Principle of Population, 1798, continue to be hotly debated, either acclaimed or opposed, as do his views on macroeconomics.
+There is a widely held view that his macroeconomics lacks coherence and is merely a collection of isolated jottings.
+This book challenges this view; it presents textual evidence that Malthus’s macroeconomics constitutes a significant system of thought with considerable academic merit.

 This combination of a search for textual authenticity and a critical assessment of the views of commentators on Malthus will be of significant interest to students and scholars of economic theory and the history of economics.

 Table of Contents

 V Population growth and per capita economic growth

 VII Labour and Wages

 VIII Capital, profits, interest, investment, and the wages- profits relation

 IX Say’s Law

 X Laissez-faire and government intervention.
 Private sector and public sector

 XI Unproductive labour and unproductive consumption